Landscape resilience knowledge alliance

 - Download the LandLab Templates for Phase 1, Phase 2 and Phase 3

-ResAlliance is a new project which aims at increasing knowledge flow, skills, and innovation in landscape resilience.
-With a specific focus on Mediterranean countries, the project will engage with farmers, foresters, and other stakeholders to support the application of innovative landscape resilience approaches to fight climate change and mitigate its effects.
+ResAlliance was a project that aimed to increase knowledge flow, skills, and innovation in landscape resilience.
+With a specific focus on Mediterranean countries, it engaged farmers, foresters, and other stakeholders to support the application of innovative landscape-resilience approaches to address climate change and mitigate its effects.
+How?
+ResAlliance developed multi-stakeholder interactive initiatives at two levels: the LandNet and the LandLabs.
+Although all activities are now completed, you can still access the project materials and forum.

 Developed as part of the ResAlliance Project, this free Massive Open Online Course (MOOC) brings you the latest knowledge on how climate hazards (wildfires, droughts, desertification, floods and pests) are impacting the Mediterranean region.